matejavulic/Ebank-Web-App/README.md

   ![mySql](https://raw.githubusercontent.com/matejavulic/Ebank-Web-App/master/pictures/mysql1.png)

 - Real-world database
-  This databse is developed according to several international standards used in IT banking systems:
+  This databse has been developed according to the several international standards used in an IT banking systems:

   - ISO 20022 Financial Services - Universal financial industry message scheme
     As a result of guidelines and schemes presented in this standard, following tables were modeled: